Ahmed-Hesham123/Algorithms-DataStructure/LeetCode_PS/Thirty_Daya_With_JS/6_Filter_Elements_from_Array/readme.md

-# Apply Transform Over Each Element in Array
+#  Filter Elements from Array

 _Given an integer array `arr` and a mapping function `fn`, return a new array with a transformation applied to each element._